Former speaker of the House and others suing Gov. Mark Gordon, state GOP over superintendent process

 “The superintendent of public instruction sets education policy and funding,” Crank said.
 “It’s a real critical office.”

-The candidate who is ultimately chosen by Gov. Mark Gordon will serve out the remainder of Balow’s term, which ends in January 2023.
+The candidate who is ultimately chosen by Gordon will serve out the remainder of Balow’s term, which ends in January 2023.
+But they’ll also have a head start if they choose to run to keep the office.
+Incumbency offers benefits like name recognition.

-If the person selected chooses to run for this office in the upcoming race which takes place this year, they will also have some of the luxuries of the incumbency that help candidates garner votes, like name recognition for example.

 The fourth-place candidate, Megan Degenfelder, the former chief policy officer for the Wyoming Department of Education, received only 19 votes.